DuxfordSBD/duxfordsbd.github.io/_posts/news/2022-08-07-Programme-of-events-2022.md

 ---
 teaser: "This is what we have planned!
 We have a bumper packed programme of events happning throughout the day."
-title: Just 4 weeks until Race Day!
+title: Just 4 weeks until Race Day - 4th September!
 description:
 layout: page
 header: no